-All recipients of PRF Faculty Summer Research Grants will be required to submit a one-page report regarding this research no later than August 31, 2013.
+All recipients of PRF Faculty Summer Research Grants will be required to submit a one-page report regarding this research no later than August 31, 2014.
 Report must be submitted to firstname.lastname@example.org.
-Award recipients must make a presentation of the results from their summer award at a PUC event to be determined.
+Award recipients must make a presentation of the results from their summer award at PUC Faculty Research Day 2014.

 If you need additional information or have questions, please contact email@example.com or (219)989-3264.